Jody Reynolds

 Ralph Joseph "Jody" Reynolds (December 3, 1932 – November 7, 2008) was an American rock and roll singer, guitarist, and songwriter whose song "Endless Sleep" was a major U.S. top-ten hit in the summer of 1958.
-His follow-up single, "Fire of Love", peaked at just No. 66 on the Billboard chart, but the song went on to become a blues-punk classic after being covered by the MC5 and the Gun Club.
+His follow-up single, "Fire of Love", peaked at just No. 66 on the Billboard chart, but the song went on to become a blues-punk proto punk-garage rock classic after being covered by the MC5 and the Gun Club : the song “The Fire of Love” appears on the MC5’s “Live in Saginaw” album and was recorded by punk blues-punk rock band The Gun Club for their Miami (The Gun Club album), released in 1982 on Animal Records.

 Reynolds was a regular on the "oldies" circuit and a successful businessman in the U.S. Southwest.
 Beginning in the 1980s several compilations of his music were issued in the U.S. and Europe, and he enjoyed modest acclaim as a pioneer of rockabilly music.

 In 1999, Reynolds was honored with both a Golden Palm Star on the Palm Springs Walk of Stars in Palm Springs, California, and induction into the Rockabilly Hall of Fame.